CtrlReturn/CtrlReturn.github.io/_participants/gambit.md

 Daniele likes using more synths than samples, and variable effects.
 He prefers melodic tracks, with arpeggios and use of chords.

+His friend Sabrin is in Berlin to add coded visuals made in Hydra to the audio performance.

 ## BIO
 <br>